pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

     ![](images/400/image062.1.png)

 - You will be putting the URLs of the two microservices into the code in order to access these services.
-Paste the URL for the **AlphaOfficeMySQLREST** microservice as the value for the Javascript variable **dbServiceURL**. ***Note:*** You must append **/products** to the end of the URL you coppied and pasted.
+Paste the URL for the **AlphaOfficeREST** microservice as the value for the Javascript variable **dbServiceURL**. ***Note:*** You must append **/products** to the end of the URL you coppied and pasted.

     ![](images/400/image062.2.png)